 The Choco 5 property (a 5,000 hectare concession) is an early stage gold exploration property located in the El Callao mining district in the State of Bolivar, southeastern Venezuela.
-Since acquiring the property in 2000, we have invested approximately \$1.0 million on acquisition and exploration costs.
+Since 2000, we have invested approximately \$1.1 million on acquisition and exploration costs.
 Activities on the property have included environmental permitting, geologic mapping and reconnaissance, comprehensive grid of soil geochemical sampling, geophysical testing of established gold anomalies in the eastern sector of the property as well as other identified targets, trenching and selective diamond drilling of gold anomalies, and construction of access roads to facilitate the above activities.

-During the first half of 2007, we incurred 0.1 million of exploration expense on Choco 5 including costs for the construction of 3.3 km of access roads, 42.7 km of geophysical and geochemical testing lines, completion of magnetic and radiometric geophysical ground surveys and 1034 geochemical soil and outcrop samples in a 541 hectare area, all located in the southwest sector of the property.

-Drilling is planned for late August or early September 2007 and will primarily be focused in the southwest sector of the property.
-The first phase drilling program will include the construction of 2 km of access roads and the completion of approximately 15 diamond core holes approximating 3,000 meters.
+During 2007, we incurred approximately \$0.2 million of exploration expense on Choco 5 including drilling costs, costs for the construction of 3.3 km of access roads, 42.7 km of geophysical and geochemical testing lines, completion of magnetic and radiometric geophysical ground surveys and 1,034 geochemical soil and outcrop samples in a 541 hectare area, all located in the southwest sector of the property.
+A new drilling program commenced in early September 2007 which is primarily focused in the southwest sector of the property.
+This drilling program includes the construction of 2 km of access roads and the completion of approximately 15 diamond core holes approximately 3,000 meters.
+Recently six diamond core holes were completed totaling approximately 1,200 meters.
+The core is being prepared for assay in the local area.
 Additional drilling will continue based upon the results of this program.
 Our exploration activities are managed out of our office in the community of El Callao.